Bee Cards

 Distribution

-• Widespread in south of England.
+• Widespread in south of England

-• Rarer further north and west.
+• Rarer further north and west but moving northwards

-Ruderal Bumblebee
+Ruderal bumblebee

 Bombus ruderatus